Enable SSH keys

-The SSH protocol is designed to maintain a secure connection between two systems—in this case, your local working environment and your Magento Enterprise Cloud Edition Git project.
+The SSH protocol is designed to maintain a secure connection between two systems—in this case, your local working environment and your Magento Commerce Git project.

 If you have SSH keys, a directory listing is displayed similar to the following: